 The NTSB notes that, “after exiting the airplane through the overwing exits, at least nine passengers unintentionally fell into the water from the wings,”

 My Action: I have got into a habit of checking to see if the jacket is there during the safety briefing.
 A friend of someone I know used to steal life jackets from planes as a bizarre souvenir.
 It can take an airline a while to find that a jacket has been taken.
+I want to know mine is there and that I can remember the spot it was in case it is dark or there is smoke.

 I hope I don’t find myself in a crash (as I hope you don’t).
 The chances are rare but if it happens, I want to be ready.